VED, insurance and MOT status for a car

 the MOT history of a car - the GOV.UK website has a website where you type

-in the registration (VRN) of the car - making sure you use the right format MGV
+in the registration (VRN) of the car and up pops the report.
+It will show earlier

 history search & guide & example